RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/HTTP-COOKIES.md

   The cookie file format is text based and stores one cookie per line.
 Lines that start with `#` are treated as comments.

-  Each line that each specifies a single cookie consists of seven text fields separated with TAB characters.
+  Each line that specifies a single cookie consists of seven text fields separated with TAB characters.
 A valid line must end with a newline character.